Child Custody Lawyer Phoenix

 Our legal team in Phoenix, Arizona, focuses on working with parents looking to make the process of securing legal custody easier.
 A court battle generally puts stress on both parents, so the family law attorneys at Cosmas Onyia advise you to work together when it is possible to do so.

 Here at the Law Office of Cosmas Onyia, we can assist you in other family law matters, including divorce, legal separation, property, and asset division, child support, legal custody, physical custody, spousal support, order of protection, or visitation rights.

 Our prime objective is to resolve any controversial and challenging issues preventing them from taking too much toll on the client.

-Our Phoenix family law attorney may use mediation, if possible, as a cost-effective tool which in some cases has proven effective.
+Our Phoenix child custody lawyer may use mediation, if possible, as a cost-effective tool which in some cases has proven effective.